actonmass/actonmass.org/_pages/right2strike.md

 **End the Prohibition on Strikes for Public Sector Workers**

 For over 100 years, the Commonwealth of Massachusetts has considered strikes by public sector workers an unlawful activity.
-Section 9A of Massachusetts law prohibits public employees from striking.
+Section 9A of Massachusetts General Law prohibits public employees from striking.

 ![Section 9A](/img/section-9a-a-_small_small_small.jpg)
 {: .centered}